elenderg/PAL-1000/instruções de compilação.md

 `Move the rider (compiler rules).`
 `Compile a term given the rider.`
 `If the compiler's abort flag is set, exit.`
-`If the term's variable is nil, abort with "Invalid 'privatize', I don't understand the variable '" then the term's phrase then "'." and the rider; exit.`
+`If the term's variable is nil, abort with "_Invalid 'privatize', I don't understand the variable '_" then the term's phrase then "_'._" and the rider; exit.`
-`If the term's kind is not "parameter", abort with "You can only privatize parameters." and the rider; exit.` `Add a local to the current routine's locals given "local" and the rider's token's first.` `Put the term's name into the local's name.`
+`If the term's kind is not "_parameter", abort with "_You can only privatize parameters._" and the rider; exit.` `Add a local to the current routine's locals given "_local_" and the rider's token's first.` `Put the term's name into the local's name.`
 `Put the term's nickname into the local's nickname.` `Put the term's type name into the local's type name.` `Resolve the local.`
-`Prepend "original " to the term's name.`
+`Prepend "_original "_ to the term's name.`
-`If the term's nickname is not blank, prepend "original " to the term's nickname.` `Add several fragments given "put" and the term's variable and "into" and the local and the rider's token's first.` `If the rider's token is not the period byte, abort with "You seem to have forgotten a period around here." and the rider; exit.`
+`If the term's nickname is not blank, prepend "_original "_ to the term's nickname.` `Add several fragments given "_put_" and the term's variable and "_into_" and the local and the rider's token's first.` `If the rider's token is not the period byte, abort with "_You seem to have forgotten a period around here._" and the rider; exit.`
 `Move the rider (compiler rules).`